California Cannabis Business Security Requirements

 - (4) All licensees shall be held responsible and subject to discipline for any violations of the video surveillance requirements.

 5045.
 Security Personnel

-- (a)A retail licensee or microbusiness licensee that is engaged in retail sale shall hire or contract for security personnel to provide security services for the licensed retail premises.
-All security personnel hired or contracted for by the licensee shall comply with Chapters 11.4 and 11.5 of Division 3 of the Business and Professions Code.
+services for the licensed retail premises during the hours of operation.
+All security personnel hired or contracted for by the licensee shall be licensed by the Bureau of Security and Investigative Services and shall comply with Chapters 11.4 and 11.5 of Division 3 of the Business and Professions Code.